 COMMAND INFO <name>.

-- A running Redis instance that has the command.
-Ask for connection
+A running Redis instance that has the command.
+This is the single most

 details (host/port, TLS, auth, module loaded).
 Use it to explore real